Complete guide to visiting Mangku Sakti Waterfall, an epic waterfall in the East Lombok Regency.

-Mangku Sakti Waterfall Trail
+Hiking the Mangku Sakti Waterfall Trail

 The path down to Mangku Sakti is overgrown but still visible.
-After walking for 5 minutes, you'll reach a section which has been impacted by a landslide.
+After walking for 5 minutes, you'll reach a section that has been impacted by a landslide.
 It's a pretty sketchy crossing, but we managed to make it across by holding onto the thick vines.

 It might look as though the path is completely unpassable at first.
 However, you just need to walk across the broken section and then head down, not up and around the landslide as it first seems.

 After another 10 minutes, you'll hear the roaring power of Mangku Sakti and the rapids.
 Climb the rock to your left, following the sound of the waterfall until you get your first glimpse of Mangku Sakti Waterfall in the distance.

 Once you finally arrive, you'll see the whitish-blue rapid river carving its way down the Rinjani Slope.
 I visited this waterfall in the dry season, and it was absolutely tearing its way through.
 There's no way I would consider swimming in this section.